 Before diving in, we just want to acknowledge that the whole “layout” thing can be confusing.
 Action layouts...global publisher layouts...page layouts…compact layouts.
 For crying out loud, must everything have a layout?

 Well...yes.
 That’s part of what makes Salesforce such a flexible CRM platform.
 You can customize the appearance of so much stuff that we’re literally bursting at the seams with layouts.
 But don’t worry.
 Once you get comfortable with all the customization tools, you won’t even think about the terminology anymore.

 So what the heck is a compact layout?

 When you open a record in the Salesforce mobile app, you see highlights about that record in the header of the page.
 Compact layouts control which fields appear in the header.
-For each object, you can assign up to four fields to display in that area.
+For each object, you can assign up to 10 fields, including the Name field, to display in that area.

 Creating and customizing compact layouts for your objects isn’t required because system defaults are provided out of the box.
 However, we recommend using compact layouts to put important fields into record headers to help your mobile users get the information they need quickly.